Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 If there is one word to describe this fund, it would be the word quality.

 It’s got the highest quality bonds and highest quality stocks in the world.
-And the fact that the fund has a proven track record of 8% return over the course of 91 years is a testament to quality.
+And the the fund having a 8% return over the course of 91 years is a testament to quality.

 Quality stocks and bonds bring consistency in returns and become stronger as time goes on.